Wisconsin's 28th Senate district

-The 28th Senate District of Wisconsin is one of 33 districts in the Wisconsin State Senate.
-Located in southeast Wisconsin, the district comprises southwest Milwaukee County, southern Waukesha County, northwest Racine County, and northeast Walworth County.
-It includes all of the city of Muskego, as well as most of the cities of Greenfield and Franklin, and the villages of East Troy, Eagle, Greendale, Hales Corners, Mukwonago, and Waterford.
+The 28th Senate district of Wisconsin is one of 33 districts in the Wisconsin Senate.
+Located in southeast Wisconsin, the district comprises southeast Waukesha County and northwest Racine County.
+It includes the cities of Muskego, New Berlin, and most of the city of Waukesha, along with the villages of Big Bend, Mukwonago, and Waterford.

 Current elected officials

 Julian Bradley is the senator representing the 28th district.
 He was first elected in the 2020 general election.

 Each Wisconsin State Senate district is composed of three Wisconsin State Assembly districts.
 The 28th Senate district comprises the 82nd, 83rd, and 84th Assembly districts.
 The current representatives of those districts are: